cbrands/frontend-nanodegree-mobile-portfolio/README.md

 ## Optimization steps
-The original score on pagespeed was 28 for mobile and 30 for desktop. added async attribute to google analytics javascript tag to unblock page rendering The pagespeed score is still 28 for mobile but 30 for desktop (28/30) Added media print to print stylesheet. score 28/30 created a thumb sized image for the pizzeria score 78/89
+The original score on pagespeed was 28 for mobile and 30 for desktop.
+* Added async attribute to google analytics javascript tag to unblock page rendering
+* Added media print attribute to the link for print stylesheet.
+* Created a thumb sized image for the pizzeria
+* Compressed all images
+* Loading google webfont asynchroneously helpt significantly.
+Pagespeed still saw it as a performance hog so finally google webfont was eliminated altogether.
+* Minimized css using[cssminifier](https://cssminifier.com/) and placed the resulting css inline in index.html.

+final score 93 for mobile and 94 for desktop

 ## TODO Old readme below delete when no longer needed